 Credit for Foreign Language Experience

-Students who come to Mount Liberty College with substantial previous experience in a foreign language (whether through classroom experience or contact with the language by living in a foreign language culture) may receive up to twelve hours of foreign language course credit after a language skill assessment (requiring a nominal fee).
+Students who come to Mount Liberty College with substantial previous experience in a foreign language (whether through classroom experience or contact with the language by living in a foreign language culture) may receive up to twelve hours of foreign language course credit after a language skill assessment (requiring a nominal fee if not a full-time student).
 The assessment exam should be taken in the student’s first semester at MLC, or in the first semester after having lived in a foreign-language culture.
+Link to more information.

 Degree Program and Graduation Requirements